 The Children's Sensory Garden will be admission FREE!
 All funding to create, maintain, and support this garden will come from grants and donations from individuals and businesses who would like to help in enhancing our community environment.

-The Children’s Sensory Garden is being developed by The Friendly Garden Club in partnership with The Botanic Garden.
+The Children’s Sensory Garden was developed by The Friendly Garden Club in partnership with The Botanic Garden.